iterate-ch/docs/protocols/webdav/nextcloud.md

 With 2-factor authentication enabled, you will need to create an app password instead of your regular login credentials.
 You should find it in *Personal → App passwords*.

-## Share Files
+## Share & Request Files

-Create [public shares](../../cyberduck/share.md#nextcloud-and-owncloud) for people who are not Nextcloud/ownCloud users using *File → Share…* for download shares or *File → Request files…* for upload shares.
+Create [public shares](../../cyberduck/share.md#nextcloud--owncloud) for people who are not Nextcloud/ownCloud users using *File → Share…* for download shares or *File → Request files…* for upload shares.

 ## Known Limitations